 Mattes, who’s worked in criminal law for 30 years, has a reputation of being tough, getting results and never giving up on cases.
 With law students front and center, she has testified and advocated before the state legislature to rewrite laws that continue to aid Louisiana’s efforts at criminal justice reform.

 For her, Thursday was a day of victories.
-She and student attorneys Jansen Owens and Laura Frost, both third-year law students, sought and received parole for George Gillam, another juvenile lifer the clinic has represented since the Supreme Court ruled on these cases.
+She and student attorneys Jansen Owens and Laura Frost, both third-year law students, sought and received parole for another juvenile lifer since the Supreme Court ruled on these cases.

 “It was an emotional day, but a good day,” Mattes said.